keithalewis/math/uf.md

 has been using this to calculate premiums long before it showed up in the financial world.

-It is common for swaps to have unwind agreements that will be exercised if the market moves against them.
+It is common for swaps to have unwind provisions that will be exercised if the market moves against them.
 This is an example of a hedging strategy that can be applied to a portfolio to get a more accurate estimate of counterparty risk.
 The CVA haircut should not be applied to holdings